HenriTEL/blog/draft/my-take-on-testing.md

+# My take on testing

+Most of my experience is with the python programming language.
+Because it is interpreted and dynamically typed, you're never really sure it'll work well in production until you actually run it.
+Having a good test suite is very important, I've leaned it the hard way over the years.
+So here is my take on testing non-critical human facing software.

+Mocking is useful to easely test behavious that are hard to reproduce in the real world.
+Typically, when you face a new bug due to an unexpected schedule of events that you want to reproduce.
+For example a new app version store data differently in DB which break some legacy users processes.
+If you want to make e2e tests for this you need to setup your DB with data in the old format, which requires launching the app in its old version to populate the DB.
+If you just mock the function that fetch data so that it returns it in the old version instead, it's much easier.

 First let's discuss why we need to test in the first place.
 It's really to feel confident that our code will run well when we ship it.
 The better we cover our app use case, the more confident we are at pushing code, the more velocity we gain at shipping new features.